 Use this travel guide to learn about the new stunning geothermal luxury sea bath in Iceland, where natural hot springs have recently been discovered.

 What Are Natural Hot Springs?

 Geothermal energy heats the water in hot springs naturally.
 A hot spring can be identified by its water’s temperature in relation to the surrounding ground.
 It is a hot spring if the water is warmer than normal.
 The average temperature of a hot spring is 38 degrees Celsius (100 degrees Fahrenheit).

-The temperature of a hot spring is caused mostly by three things: The heat source, the “magma chamber,” which is located at the bottom of the spring.
+The temperature of a hot spring is caused mostly by three things: The heat source, the “magma chamber,” is located at the bottom.

 Why Are There So Many Hot Springs in Iceland?

 We understand that geothermal activity is responsible for hot springs, but what does that entail, and why are there so many in Iceland?

 A juncture of two moving tectonic plates provides Iceland with its unique geography.
 The Mid-Atlantic Ridge is the official name for this mountain range.
 The island nation of Iceland is split in two, with half of its territory resting on the North American plate and the other half on the Eurasian plate.

 Near tectonic rifts, volcanic eruptions are prevalent.
 Geothermal activity describes the process through which water is heated below the surface due to the abundance of volcanic activity.
 This geological action results in hot springs.